How the Body Makes and Maintains NAD+

 NAD+ Pathways in the Body

-Once you do consume something with an NAD+ precursor in it, whether via food or supplementation, it works its way through the body on one of the pathways.
+Once you do consume something with an NAD+ precursor in it, be it through diet or supplementation, it works its way through the body on one of the pathways.

-There’s also the Salvage Pathway, which can lead to NAD+ in a variety of ways.
-There’s a lot happening in the Salvage Pathway at once.
-This pathway is the route for NR and Nam, which each become NAD+ by following different steps.
-Nam gets to NAD+ through three steps, and NR gets to NAD+ in two steps.
-In fact, NR bypasses what’s called the rate-limiting step in the pathway, which Nam has to go through.
+There’s also the "salvage pathway", which can lead to NAD+ in a variety of ways.
+There’s a lot happening in the salvage pathway at once.
+This pathway is the route for NR and Nam, both of which convert to NMN before turning into NAD+.
+They go through different reactions, however.
+NR bypasses what’s called the rate-limiting step in the pathway, which Nam has to go through.
 The rate-limiting step limits the rate at which NAD+ can be produced.

 If this part of the pathway were one of the conveyor belts in the automotive factory, it’d be like taking a car apart and breaking down the parts to make something else, then reusing the leftover parts to make another car.